LucaBarden/Nit/README.md

 # Nit - Not (G)it - VCS Client written in Kotlin
-## Simple VCS inspired by my Kotlin implementation of the VCS Project while learning
+## Simple VCS inspired by the Kotlin VCS Learning Project

-While doing the project I kinda liked the idea to extend the project and see what it could end up with

-This whole project is planned to be written in Kotlin

 ### Basic Usage:
 ```console